 California Capital Punishment

-Inmates on Condemned Status
+Incarcerated People on Condemned Status

 On March 13, 2019, California Governor Gavin Newsom signed an executive order instituting a moratorium on the death penalty in California in the form of a reprieve for all people sentenced to death.
 The executive order also calls for repealing California’s lethal injection protocol and the immediate closing of the execution chamber at San Quentin State Prison.
 The order does not provide for the release of any individual from prison or otherwise alter any current conviction or sentence.